How to Use Wireless Bluetooth to Stream Music on a Boat Stereo System

 Now you are all set to play music and enjoy it straight from your marine stereo system!

 Music plays very clearly over the stereo system and I was able to control music selection from my smartphone while in the cockpit of the boat (even though the TuneLink device was down below in the cabin with the door shut!)
-As far as connection, I was also lucky to have a good 4G signal to stream music from Pandora – so remember you need to have a signal from your boat to stream music from internet enabled devices.
+As far as connection, I was also lucky to have a good signal to stream music from Spotify – so remember you need to have a signal from your boat to stream music from internet enabled devices.

 Other Noteworthy Features on a Boat